 The sea was therapy, their outlet: both emotional and real.
 I’ve sometimes thought that it would be a good thing to have in life: an instant disposal for whatever bothers you.
-Bury your problems and annoyances.
+Toss away your problems and annoyances.

-The single screw was turned by a huge shaft at the bottom of the engine compartment.
+The single screw was turned by a huge shaft at the very bottom of the engine room.
 It revolved hypnotically.
-I used to wonder how long would take to stop turning if someone or something became caught in it down there.
-You didn’t need years at sea to know that keeping your hands, feet and clothing to yourself was a good idea around that shaft.
+I used to wonder how long would take to stop turning if someone (like me) became caught in it down there.
+Calling for help was useless: nothing could be heard over that din.
+You didn’t need years at sea to know that keeping your hands, feet and clothing to yourself was a good idea around the shaft.

 Miguel, the older Mexican who had happily offered me one of his mother’s peppers (and sat back to enjoy my first bite) sidled up.

 “Listen Tex, only two people whistle on a ship, the bosun and the cocksucker.
 And you’re not the bosun.”